David-L-R/lesson_testing_custom_hooks/README.md

 ## 🪝 Intro

 - What are hooks?
-- What are custom hooks
+- What are custom hooks?

 ## 🤔 Testing - Why